vincentmorneau/apex-pwa/doc/part3.md

 Observations:

-1. I am declaring a function called `something` and all it does is returning the result of an application process called `process_name`.
+1. Declaring a function called `something` and all it does is returning the result of an application process called `process_name`.
 2. Invoking the JavaScript function `something()` will trigger the application process without blocking the page interaction.
 3. If the application process goes well, the promise becomes _Resolved_ and we can use the `.then()` syntax to indicate what to do next.
 4. If the application process fails for any reason, the promise becomes _Rejected_ and we are able to catch the error.